the-turing-way/the-turing-way/book/website/ethical-research/ethics-intro.md

 ## What to learn next
-> recommended next chapters that are a good next step up

 There are plenty of ways to navigate the realm of Ethics at large and Research Ethics in particular.
 And there are many reasons why Research Ethics is important to science.
 We invite you to keep learning about RRI and research integrity, but also to reach out and support the building of this book!

 ## Further reading
-> top 3/5 resources to read on this topic (if they weren't licensed so we could include them above already) at the top, maybe in their own box/in bold.
-> less relevant/favourite resources in case someone wants to dig into this in detail

 ## Definitions/glossary
-> Link to the glossary here or copy in key concepts/definitions that readers should be aware of to get the most out of this chapter

 * Applied ethics: the subfield of ethics that examines specific moral questions.
 * Ethics: moral principles that govern a person's behaviour or the conducting of an activity